Fees and Payments

 How are you paying your Fees?

-All students are required to pay the appropriate University course fee in addition to the College fee.
-Information on fees and living costs can be found here.
+All students are required to pay the annual course fee and information on fees and living costs can be found here.

-Students must provide financial evidence, such as a letter from a scholarship sponsor or a bank, to demonstrate that they have the financial capability to pay both sets of fees (College and University) for the first year of the course and provide a financial declaration for the remaining years' fees and all living costs, in order to be accepted by the College.
-Your funding for the first year of study must be held in cash.
-Shares, bonds, pension funds and similar savings accounts will not be accepted.
-You must show that you have held the money for at least 28 days.
+Students must provide financial evidence, such as a letter from a scholarship sponsor or a bank, to demonstrate that they have the financial capability to pay the annual course fee for the first year of the course and provide a financial declaration for the remaining years' fees and all living costs, in order to be accepted by the College.
+Your funding for the first year of study must be held in cash in a savings account.
+Shares, bonds, pension funds and similar accounts will not be accepted.

 Any bank statements etc. need to be translated into English.